 In short, delicious dilemmas are opposite strengths or inclinations where you might feel torn or conflicted.

 Check out these examples.
 Munch on them while you discover your perfect recipe to combine YOUR Delicious Dilemmas.

 According to her Soul Agenda (found in the Fingerprints) she has a Life Purpose of Success in Spotlight, a.k.a.
 The Successful Artist.
-AND she has an introverted personality as shown in her hands – thumbs held close to her hands, a rational idealist/reserved other oriented heart line who prefers to think about feelings vs. display feelings to the public.
+AND she has an introverted personality as shown in her hands – thumbs held close to her hands, a rational idealist/reserved other oriented heart line who prefers to think about feelings vs. display feelings to public.
 Add large upper sections of her fingers meaning she may prefer to stay in her mind/the world of concepts and ideas.
 Voila!
-You have the perfect delicious dilemma here – the need to step out into the world to be seen and to be this creative force in the public’s eye (potentially to be judged and stared upon.Yikes!!!) vs.the safety of staying inside and imagining her world rather than displaying it.
+You have the perfect delicious dilemma here – the need to step out into the world to be seen and to be this creative force in the public’s eye (potentially to be judged and stared upon too.Yikes!!!) vs.the safety of staying inside and imagining her world rather than displaying it.
 “I think I’ll think a little more and then I’ll decide and act”.
-The artist is more about spilling your guts on the canvas of her life.
+The artist is more about spilling your guts on the canvas of your life.
 She needs to brave fear of failure/brave criticism and live that fully expressed life.

 These two seeming opposites can work wonderfully together as a pairing….she can be introverted, be in the world of ideas, be an idealist – bring this to her artistry – this may be her unique expression.
 The Artist must go inward to find her core truth, her muse….so be both – risk the spotlight and all that comes with it as she digs deeper into the world of her mind and comes out with unique ideas.
-Maybe she becomes the screen writer or a photographer capturing the ideal of human nature – behind the camera.
+Maybe she becomes the screen writer or a photographer capturing the ideal of human nature – on paper or behind the camera.